ClaytonTaylor/June2016DemoCode/week2/functional/readme.md

 # Functional Style Programming

 ## Preface
-What does it mean when program is written in a "Functional style?"
+What does it mean when a program is written in a "Functional style?"

 Functional style programming is often explained using phrases like "functions as first-class objects/citizens" and "eliminating side effects".
 To programmers just starting their JS journey, statements like these can be daunting!